folio-org/raml-module-builder/README.md

 The tables / views will be generated in the schema named tenantid_modulename

 The x-okapi-tenant header passed in to the API call will be used to get the tenant id.
-T The value used for the module name is the artifactId found in the pom.xml (the parent artifactId is used if one is found).
+The value used for the module name is the artifactId found in the pom.xml (the parent artifactId is used if one is found).

 Posting a new tenant can optionally include a body.
 The body should contain a JSON conforming to the https://github.com/folio-org/raml/blob/master/schemas/moduleInfo.schema schema.
 The `module_to` entry is mandatory if a body is included in the request, indicating the version module for this tenant.
 The `module_from` entry is optional and indicates an upgrade for the tenant to a new module version.